CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pbr map \<pbr-map-id\> rule \<rule-id\> match dscp

-Configures the switch to match packets according to the DSCP field in the IP header.
+Sets PBR to match packets according to the DSCP field in the IP header.
 The DSCP value can be an integer between 0 and 63 or the DSCP codepoint name.

 **Usage**